 A single proxy statement may be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected shareholders.
-Once you have received notice from your broker, bank or other nominee or the Company that it will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you notify your broker, bank or other nominee or the Company that you no longer wish to participate in "householding."
-If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate proxy statement in the future, you may (1) notify your broker, bank or other nominee or (2) direct your written request to our Corporate Secretary, General Communication, Inc., 2550 Denali Street, Suite 1000, Anchorage, Alaska 99503; telephone: (907) 868-5600.
-Shareholders who currently receive multiple copies of the proxy statement at their address and would like to request "householding" of their communications should contact their broker, bank or other nominee or the Company using the above information.
-In addition, the Company will promptly deliver, upon written or oral request to the address or telephone number above, a separate copy of this Proxy Statement to a stockholder at a shared address to which a single copy of the documents was delivered.
+Once you have received notice from your broker, bank or other nominee or the Company that it will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you notify your broker, bank or other nominee or the Company that it will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you notify your broker, bank or other nominee or the Company that you no longer wish to participate in "householding" and would prefer to receive a separate proxy statement in the future, you may (1) notify your broker, bank or other nominee or (2) direct your written request to our Corporate Secretary, General Communication, Inc., 2550 Denali Street, Suite 1000, Anchorage, Alaska 99503; telephone: (907) 868-5600.
+Shareholders who currently receive multiple copies of the proxy statement at their address and would like to request "householding" of their communications should contact their broker, bank or other nominee or the Company will promptly deliver, upon written or oral request to the address or telephone number above, a separate copy of this Proxy Statement to a stockholder at a shared address to which a single copy of the documents was delivered.